 If you choose not to bring a computer with you, there are a number of computer labs available on campus including the library as well as a 24-hour access lab in Friends 110.

 It is up to you whether or not you bring a personal printer to campus.
-Free black and white printing is available in the public computer labs, but is not available on a twenty-four hour basis.
+Free black and white printing is currently available in the public computer labs, but is not available on a twenty-four hour basis.
+The college will be moving to a print allowance and pay-for-print system by August 2014.
 Color printing, poster printing, laminating, binding and more services are available through the Print Shop at specific costs.
+The lab printing processes and fees may change during the 2013-14 academic year.

 IC students are eligible for educational prices on computers from a number of computer manufacturers.
 Additional information is available by clicking on Educational Discount Programs to the right.